 Wondering How To Do It?

-- Your baby will only be wearing a nappy and if needed a beanie or hat.
+- Your baby will only be wearing a nappy and, if needed, a beanie or hat.
 Some new studies recommend that mothers not use a beanie, as the smell of the baby's head plays a role in releasing hormones for bonding and breastfeeding.
-Yet others suggest that babies lose a lot of their body heat through their heads, making a hat essential.
+Yet others suggest that babies lose much of their body heat through their heads, making a hat essential.
 My opinion is that during the first few days after birth, it's important to establish breastfeeding, so keep the room comfortably warm and don't use a hat until then.

-- You will be wearing a shirt that opens up in the front or maybe even go topless for the time that you are doing this with your baby.
+- You will wear a shirt that opens up in the front or maybe even go topless for the time you are doing this with your baby.

 - Then you'll place your baby onto your naked chest (no bra) in an upright position.
-The upright position is considered best, as it helps the baby "crawl" and self-attach to the breast.
-Watch the breast crawl video here in which a baby 'crawls' and attaches to the breast on his own, directly after birth.
+The upright position is considered best, as it helps the baby crawl and self-attach to the breast.
+Watch the breast crawl video here, where a baby independently crawls and attaches to the breast directly after birth.

-- Next, you'll cover both your baby and yourself with some sort of cover.
+- Next, you'll cover your baby and yourself with a sheet or blanket.
 You could use a light blanket or a special wrap/shirt specifically designed for kangaroo care.
-If the room is warm and you feel comfortable to sit with your baby without a cover, go for it!
+If the room is warm and you feel comfortable without a cover, go for it!

-- Your baby's head should be turned to the side and slightly extended so that their airway is open and you can have eye contact with your baby.
+- Your baby's head should be slightly extended to the side so that their airway is open and you can have eye contact with your baby.

-- Their legs should be in a "froggy" position as this is important for hip and joint development.
-It's also closer to the way they were lying inside of the womb.
+- Their legs should be in a froggy position, which is important for hip and joint development.
+It's also closer to the way they were lying inside the womb.